JHU-PL-Lab/www-fpse/lecture/specification-test.md

 * Fuzz testing aka fuzzing is to acceptance tests as quickcheck is to unit tests
   - fuzzers feed random inputs into an app to see what it does (acceptance test modality)
-  - quickcheckers on the other hand are testing single functions (unit test modailty)
+  - quickcheckers on the other hand are testing single functions (unit test modality)
 * Industry fuzz testers do a lot more more than generate totally random data
   - They may be aware that the string input should fit a particular grammar, e.g. html
   - They may be combined with a coverage tool and work to find random data inputs covering all the code